 The Family Law Clinic is a two semester clinic.
 Students will receive a grade at the conclusion of each semester, however, in the event that a student does not complete the second semester the student shall receive a W for the course, thus nullifying the grade for the prior semester.
 Students will receive 4 credits per semester.

-Classroom study generally includes instruction in client interviewing, client counseling, custody, paternity and child support substantive Pennsylvania law and custody and child support litigation procedures in Allegheny County.
+Classroom study generally includes instruction in client interviewing, client counseling, custody, paternity, child support substantive Pennsylvania law and custody and child support litigation procedures in Allegheny County.
 Custody mediation techniques are also examined.

 In clinic, under faculty supervision:

-- Students may prepare Briefs, Motions, Complaints, Petitions or other court documents depending upon the legal needs of the clients that the student assist.
+Students will prepare Briefs, Motions, Complaints, Petitions or other court documents depending upon the legal needs of the clients that the student assist.

-- Students may prepare research memos to be presented to all the students at the Clinic Review Meetings.
+Students will prepare research memos to be presented to all the students at the Clinic Review Meetings.